-Although I don’t often cover domestic equity index funds I’ll make an exception for the Vanguard High Dividend Yield ETF (VYM).
-This fund has become very popular with income hunters over the past ten years due to the persistently low interest rate environment.
+Although I don’t often cover domestic equity index funds, I’ll make an exception for the Vanguard High Dividend Yield ETF (VYM).
+VYM has become very popular with income hunters over the past decade due to the persistently low interest rate environment.
 I also prefer it over broader-based index funds such as the Fidelity 500 Index Fund (FXIAX) and the Vanguard 500 Index Fund (VFIAX) because of its value slant.

-Okay, so what the heck does that mean?
-Well, the practical effect is that stodgy mega-cap dividend stocks make up the lion’s share of the fund’s $40,000m net assets.
-At time of writing that means blocks of JPMorgan, Johnson & Johnson, Procter & Gamble, Exxon Mobil and AT&T dominate the list.
-Indeed those five names actually take up around 15% of the portfolio’s entire current value.
+Okay, so what the heck does that all mean?
+Well, the practical effect is that stodgy mega-cap dividend stocks make up the lion’s share of the fund’s $40,000m in net assets.
+That means blocks of JPMorgan, Johnson & Johnson, Procter & Gamble, Exxon Mobil and AT&T dominate the list at time of writing.
+Indeed, those five names actually take up around 15% of the portfolio’s entire current value.

 The end result of this methodology is that you essentially end up with a value screen biased toward mega-cap stocks.
 Although dividend yield is a crude proxy for value, it is nonetheless a way of sorting cheap from expensive.
 That is one of the reasons to like the Vanguard High Dividend Yield ETF.
 It basically incorporates a simple valuation strategy while you claim economic ownership over a basket of stocks tilted heavily toward well known American blue chips.

 The final point, put simply, is your own behaviour.
-If you’re somebody who will liquidate their funds in a downturn there isn’t much anybody can do about that.
+If you’re somebody who will liquidate their funds in a downturn, well, there isn’t much anybody can do about that.
 That’s where I see VYM’s distribution stream coming in.
-If the likes of AT&T and Coca-Cola pumping dividends into your account is a source of motivation for you, then you should run with that.
-Being a high dividend yield fund means the income stream will always be above average relative to the wider market.
+If the likes of AT&T and Coca-Cola pumping dividends into your account is a source of motivation for you, then run with that.
+Being a high dividend yield fund means that income stream will always be above average relative to the wider market.

-To provide some context to that last statement just consider the fund’s recent historical performance.
-A decade ago VYM units changed hands for something like $36.65 each.
-(At time of writing the units trade around $60 higher in the mid-$90s range).
-In the intervening period the fund has pumped out somewhere in the region of $20 per unit by way of cash distributions, or around 55% of that starting figure.
-By way of comparison the equivalent figure for the S&P 500 is around 36%.
+To provide some context to that last statement, just consider the fund’s recent historical performance.
+A decade ago, VYM units changed hands for something like $36.65 each.
+They currently trade in the mid-$90s per unit range.
+The fund has also pumped out somewhere in the region of $20 per unit by way of cash distributions in the intervening period, or around 55% of that starting figure.
+The equivalent figure for the S&P 500 is around 36%, just by way of comparison.

-Notwithstanding the above, my view is that a fund like VYM should not materially underperform a broader index like the S&P 500.
-In fact it would not surprise me at all to see it outperform over a long enough period of time.
-The only real issue to think about is the expense ratio.
-At six basis points there’s not much in that.
+Notwithstanding the above, my view is that something like VYM should not materially underperform a broader index such as the S&P 500.
+In fact, it would not surprise me at all to see it outperform over a long enough period of time.
+The only real issue to think about is the expense ratio – at six basis points, there’s not much in that.
 At time of publication VYM trades at an earnings yield of 5.45% with a dividend yield in the 3% range.
-If you are somebody with a proclivity for dividend stocks I’d say that represents a solid low-maintenance vehicle in which to compound wealth ahead of inflation assuming continual dividend reinvestment.
+If you are somebody with a proclivity for dividend stocks, I’d say VYM represents a low-maintenance vehicle in which to compound wealth ahead of inflation assuming continual dividend reinvestment.